 It struck, and its red embers filled the dark And gloomy night.
+But as all nights give way when they are spent,

-But as all nights give way when they are spent, The gray, astonished dawn came o'er and sighed When such a fury, such confusion it beheld.
+The gray, astonished dawn came o'er and sighed When such a fury, such confusion it beheld.

--1917-November-
+-1917-November-But lo, before the scarlet-tinted morning star

-But lo, before the scarlet-tinted morning star Had kissed away the dew A new, a brighter, reddish sun arose from Eastern shores.
-And there set like a ruby jewel within the blue It smiled, it laughed, the earth did glow rialists are led by Great Britain and Japan and they are trying also to involve the United States in this war against China.
+Had kissed away the dew A new, a brighter, reddish sun arose from Eastern shores.

-As from the heavenly heights the golden sunshine Poured.
+And there set like a ruby jewel within the blue It smiled, it laughed, the earth did glow As from the heavenly heights the golden sunshine